 If you have considered giving any part of your house a face-lift, turn your attention to the kitchen.
 It will absolutely give you the most bang for your buck.

+The first step is to assess your kitchen cabinets.
 The greatest way to make an impact in your kitchen is to paint cabinets if they are in need of a makeover – as ours clearly were.
-Unfortunately, in an attempt to save money we bought really cheap paint which meant that I had to paint on so many more coats to get full coverage – 13 coats to be exact (that’s not a typo).
-So, spring for high quality paints because they will save you money and time in the long run.
-My friend Sarah at Grace in my Space does a fabulous tutorial on cabinet painting HERE.
+Unfortunately, in an attempt to save money, we bought really cheap paint which meant that I had to paint on so many more coats to get full coverage – 13 coats to be exact (that’s not a typo).
+So check out the posts below to find out the best-performing paints on a budget and my recent tutorial on painting cabinets like a pro:

 2. Choose the Right Cabinet Color